 Crafted by Bristolians and planted in May 2015, the Energy Tree combines hands-on learning, clean energy and artistic excellence.

 Both artwork and power source, the many hours of work it embodies reflect the need to fairly reduce energy consumption in the global north and address the crisis of climate change with positive solutions.
-Located in Bristol's Millennium Square, the project was led by Demand Energy Equality and made possible by partners John Packer (local artist, designer and fabricator of the sculpture), the Bristol Drugs Project (funder and creators of the Tree's solar PV 'leaves') and At-Bristol (hosts and public engagement partners).
+Located in Bristol's Millennium Square, the project was led by Demand Energy Equality and made possible by partners John Packer (local artist, designer and fabricator of the sculpture), the Bristol Drugs Project (funder and creators of the Tree's solar PV 'leaves') and We The Curious (hosts and public engagement partners).

 There were many aims of the Energy Tree: to build something functional and beautiful that engages the public in energy futures; to work with people combatting drug & alcohol use and demonstrate the power of building collectively; and to reach people with our message of the need to reduce our energy demand as a society.
 The installation also provides free public phone charging.